emilyhorsman/bikeblog/content/posts/new-bike-day-brompton-c-line-explore/index.md

 {{< image src="R0007786.jpg" alt="A Brompton on a wooded path with its rear triangle folded up in 'parking' position." >}}

 Also, it's so fun to fold and unfold!!
+Especially in the 'parked' position — the most flick-y part of the fold.
+The left pedal folds out of the way for the complete fold.
 I should probably get the [SimWorks Bubbly Ezy](https://www.sim.works/collections/pedals-simworks-by-mks/products/bubbly-pedal-ez-superior) pedals for it so that I can match Ben's Romanceur.

 {{< image src="R0007762-16x9.jpg" alt="A close-up of the mainframe and drivetrain of a Brompton." >}}